Time for a Trail

 Island Rail Corridor near Cowichan Station (Photo: Alan Philip)

 The E&N is a gorgeous corridor that stretches from Victoria to Courtenay and Parksville to Port Alberni.
-Let's turn it into a continuous, multi-use trail connecting our communities and First Nations.
+Why not convert it to a continuous active-transportation corridor connecting our communities and First Nations.
+Just think of the potential!

 A continuous trail preserves the E&N Corridor for future generations at minimal expense.
 It can also easily adapt to First Nations interests.